indic-dict/dict-api/docs/polymer-app/README.md

 ## Code organization
 - index.html is the entry point.
 It loads the dict-ui polymer module (defined in src).
 - dict-ui uses a drawer layout.
-We use literate programming - so, don't worry and just read what's written betwixt the code.
+We've tried to use literate programming - so, don't worry and just read what's written betwixt the code.

 ## Start and build
 - This command serves the app at `http://localhost:8080` and provides basic URL